kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 My senior year, I interned at Light Iron, a post-production startup specializing in color correction.
 I told them I wanted to become a colorist, who partners with a cinematographer to polish the film's finished look.
-They started training me on the standard path—first becoming a Conform Artist (essentially a colorist's assistant who assembles the pieces for color work).
+They started training me on the standard path, first becoming a Conform Artist (essentially a colorist's assistant who assembles the pieces for color work).

 As I started training, I hit a snag: I found it boring.
-It's challenging work – like an intricate puzzle – but it just didn't click for me.
+It's challenging work, like an intricate puzzle, but it just didn't click for me.
 Meanwhile, I'd been helping their CTO with network racks, computer fixes, and firmware flashing.
 I found myself drawn to those tasks.
 Around this time, I'd been reading Hacker News and getting increasingly interested in tech.